Introduction to Online Convex Optimization

-\chapter{Games, Duality and Regret}
+\chapter{Games, Duality, and Regret}

 In this chapter we tie the material covered thus far to some of the most intriguing concepts in optimization and game theory.
-We shall use the existence of OCO algorithms to prove convex duality as well as von Neumann's minimax theorem.
+We shall use the existence of online convex optimization algorithms with sublinear regret to prove two fundamental properties: convex duality in mathematical optimization, and von Neumann's minimax theorem in game theory.

-Historically, the theory of games was developed by von Neumann in the early 1930's, separately from the development of linear programming (LP) by Dantzig a decade later.
-In Dantzig's memoirs, a meeting between him and von Neumann at Princeton is described, in which von Neumann essentially formulated and proved linear programming duality.
-At that time, no mention was made to the existence and uniqueness of equilibrium in zero-sum games, which is captured by the minimax theorem.
+Historically, the theory of games was developed by von Neumann in the early 1930's.
+In an entirely different scientific thread, the theory of linear programming (LP) was advanced by Dantzig a decade later.
+Dantzig describes in his memoir a notable meeting between himself and von Neumann at Princeton in 1947.
+In this meeting, according to Dantzig, after describing the geometric and algebraic versions of linear programming, von Neumann essentially formulated and proved linear programming duality: \begin{quote} ``I don't want you to think I am pulling all this out of my sleeve at the spur of the moment like a magician.
+I have just recently completed a book with Oscar Morgenstern on the theory of games.
+What I am doing is conjecturing that the two problems are equivalent.
+The theory that I am outlining for your problem is an analogue to the one we have developed for games." \endnote{Taken from \citep{von2006ifors}} \end{quote}

+At that time, the topic of discussion was not the existence and uniqueness of equilibrium in zero-sum games, which is captured by the minimax theorem.
 Both concepts were originally captured and proved using very different mathematical techniques: the minimax theorem was originally proved using machinery from mathematical topology, whereas linear programming duality was shown using convexity and geometric tools.

 More than half a century later, Freund and Schapire tied both concepts, which were by then known to be strongly related, to regret minimization.
 We shall follow their lead in this chapter, introduce the relevant concepts and give concise proofs using the machinery developed earlier in this manuscript.